CURRICULUM VITAE

 in Sonoran agriculture and ranching, summer 1995.

-grant from the Center for Francophone Studies of Louisiana State University for
+for Francophone Studies of Louisiana State University, grant for translation of

 Teaching &